 Aldcliffe Yard comprises a small bespoke waterside development of 14 family homes in the heart of Lancaster which is now complete and ready for new residents.

-The site, which sits within a conservation area was a former British Waterways office and Yard and includes two Grade II listed buildings.
+The site, which sits within a conservation area, was a former British Waterways office and yard, and includes two Grade II listed buildings.
 The development has seen the sympathetic refurbishment of the listed buildings and construction of brand new three- and four-bedroom houses.

 Several of the homes were completed using a trail blazing ‘custom build’ approach to house building.
-Buyers bought their plot outright and controlled the design and internal layout but the house was constructed by the development project’s professional builders - a less daunting version of ‘self- build’, offering potential savings on the final market value.
+Buyers bought their plot outright and controlled the design and internal layout but the house was constructed by the development project’s professional builders.
+This was a less daunting version of ‘self- build’, offering potential savings on the final market value.
 Supporting the government’s policy to promote self-build and the conversion of redundant buildings, Aldcliffe Yard was even featured on a BBC Panorama programme in March 2015 as an exemplar scheme for solving Britain’s housing shortage.

-Last date edited: 17 January 2017
+Last date edited: 9 December 2020